A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 4. you send slip out

 - you do not understand Chinese
-- so where is the ------------- of Chinese?
+- so where is the ==understanding== of Chinese?
 - computers just manipulate symbols; they will never have a “mind” or “consciousness” which is an emergent property
 - based on two ideas:
-- brains cause -----
+- brains cause ==minds==
-- ------ does not suffice for semantics
+- ==syntax== does not suffice for semantics

 Ray Kurzweil (1999): -The Age of Spiritual Machines: When Computers Exceed Human Intelligence-

 - computers are doubling in power about every 2 years
-- predicted they should have computational capacity comparable to human brain by ----
+- predicted they should have computational capacity comparable to human brain by ==2030==
 - defines consciousness as:
 	- the ability to have subjective experience
-- the ability of a being, animal or entity to have self-perception and self----------
+	- the ability of a being, animal or entity to have self-perception and self-==awareness==
 	- the ability to feel
-- predicted a computer will declare, “I think, therefore I am.” before ----
+	- predicted a computer will declare, “I think, therefore I am.” before ==2070==
-- in 2005, predicted a “technological -----------,” when artificial superintelligence emerges, in 2045
+	- in 2005, predicted a “technological ==singularity==,” when artificial superintelligence emerges, in 2045

 “The question of whether machines can think...is about as relevant as the question of whether submarines can swim.” -- Edsger W. Dijkstra, 1984